New formalism for perturbations of massive gravity theories around arbitrary background spacetimes: Multi-gravity perturbations: general formalism

-It is worth pausing at this stage to ask the important question: what benefit is there to constructing the linearised field equations in this manner, as opposed to simply using the matrix technology that was previously derived in \cite{MG_arbitrary_BG,Syzygies,linear_spin2_gen_BG} (which we recap in appendix \ref{app:old perts}), since many of the expressions we have derived throughout this section appear quite complicated?
-To an extent one could argue, at least at linear level, that this is simply a matter of taste: as mentioned in the introduction, the potentially debilitating stage in the matrix calculation is that one needs to solve a challenging matrix equation in order to determine the linear perturbations to $S_{i\rightarrow j}$; in our formalism, this stage of the calculation is replaced by the requirement that one needs to solve the Lorentz constraints \eqref{Linearised_Lorentz_constraints}, which one might imagine could prove equally challenging around an arbitrary background.
+It is worth pausing at this stage to ask the important question: what benefit is there to constructing the linearised field equations in this manner, as opposed to simply using the matrix technology that was previously derived in \cite{MG_arbitrary_BG,Syzygies,linear_spin2_gen_BG}, or using the non-symmetric tensor technology of \cite{Volkov_arbitraryBG,Volkov_arbitraryBG_detailed} (both of which we recap in appendix \ref{app:old perts}), since many of the expressions we have derived throughout this section appear quite complicated?

+Regarding the matrix approach, to an extent one could argue, at least at linear level, that which formalism one uses is simply a matter of taste: as mentioned in the introduction, the potentially debilitating stage in the matrix calculation is that one needs to solve a challenging matrix equation in order to determine the linear perturbations to $S_{i\rightarrow j}$; in our formalism, this stage of the calculation is replaced by the requirement that one needs to solve the Lorentz constraints \eqref{Linearised_Lorentz_constraints}, which one might imagine could prove equally challenging around an arbitrary background.
 True as this might be, one should note that it is not necessary to solve for every $\omega^{(i)}$ individually -- just the differences $[\tensor{\omega}{^\mu_\nu}]_{i,j}$ suffice, as these are the combinations that appear in the dynamical equations for the metric perturbations.
 As we will see in the following section, around many physically relevant backgrounds, computing these differences is actually quite a simple task, certainly simpler than solving the analogous matrix equations.
 In fact, as we will demonstrate, on backgrounds with sufficient symmetry, it can be the case that the differences $[\tensor{\omega}{^\mu_\nu}]_{i,j}$ drop out of the field equations entirely, in which case simply knowing the form of the background $\bar{S}_{i\rightarrow j}$ matrices is all one needs to determine the perturbation structure -- our approach then becomes significantly simpler than the matrix approach.
-Moreover, the expressions we derived hold in any spacetime dimension, for any number of metrics, and it is obvious how to determine the higher order corrections: one should simply include more terms from Eq. \eqref{VielbeinPerturbations} in the expansion of the vielbeins, which will lead to additional tensor structures emerging, taking a similar form to Eqs. \eqref{Atens}--\eqref{Ctens}, only containing more free indices (we will see this explicitly for the cubic terms in section \ref{sec:cubic}).